Ajeya Pratap Singh

-Ajeya Pratap Singh (born 1956), formerly known as Ajeya Singh, is an Indian politician, a member of the Indian National Congress, and the 42nd Raja Bahadur king of Manda.
+Ajeya Pratap Singh (born 1956), formerly known as Ajeya Singh, is an Indian politician, a member of the Indian National Congress, and the pretender to the throne of Manda.

 Political career

 He was a president of the Jan Morcha party which was later on merged with Indian National Congress in June 2009 but left active politics in 2012.

 Personal life

 He is the eldest son of the seventh Prime Minister of India V. P. Singh.
 He is married to Shruti Kumari with whom he has two daughters.